Dominated by the dramatic Ifach rock — an iconic natural landmark with a lively harbour and fresh fish

 Once you have found the right property in Calpe, you typically sign an arras contract with a deposit of around 10% of the purchase price, before the final notary completion takes place some weeks or months later.
 Your lawyer will make sure the nota simple (land registry extract) is clean, and that there are no loans or charges on the property.

-Who moves to Calpe?
+Who chooses to buy property in Calpe?

 Calpe attracts a wide range of international buyers — from families looking for a holiday home they can use themselves and rent out the rest of the year, to retirees dreaming of a life in the sun, and investors who see the potential in a growing market.

-Advantages and considerations when buying in Calpe
+Advantages and pitfalls of buying property in Calpe

-The most important consideration is to get a thorough understanding of the ongoing costs (IBI property tax, community fees and utilities) as well as how owning foreign property is treated for tax purposes in your home country, before you sign anything.
+The most important consideration is to get a thorough understanding of the ongoing costs (IBI property tax, community fees and utilities) as well as how owning foreign property is treated for tax purposes in your home country, before you buy property in Calpe.
 We always recommend partnering with an independent advisor who knows the rules of both countries.

 Areas in Calpe